What is the super-sample covariance? A fresh perspective for second-order shear statistics: Conclusion

-We found that the SSC is composed of two components.
-One of those depends on the power spectrum and is already present in Gaussian fields.
+The second finite field term in addition to the SSC depends on the power spectrum and is already present in Gaussian fields.
 This term essentially decreases the Gaussian covariance, an effect already noted for shear correlation functions by \citet{Sato2011}.
-While we showed here that the common approximation of only using the non-Gaussian part of the SSC \citep[e.g.][]{Joachimi2021} is accurate for the second-order aperture statistics $\MapMapEst$, \citet{Shirasaki2019} and \citet{Troxel2018} found that for the shear correlation functions $\xi_+$ and $\xi_-$ ignoring this effect leads to a significant overestimation of the covariance.
+While we show here that neglecting this term \citep[e.g.][]{Joachimi2021} is accurate for the second-order aperture statistics $\MapMapEst$, \citet{Shirasaki2019} and \citet{Troxel2018} found that for the shear correlation functions $\xi_+$ and $\xi_-$ ignoring this effect leads to a significant overestimation of the covariance.
+We suspect this difference occurs because the aperture mass filter function is compensated.
+Therefore, the average aperture mass vanishes and the integral in the Gaussian finite field term is essentially `cut-off' at small $\ell$.
+However, for the correlation functions, small $\ell$ need to be taken into account.

-We showed that the covariance $C_{\hat{\Xi}}$ of the real-space statistic cannot be obtained from the power spectrum covariance without the large-field approximation.
-The commonly used transformation between power spectrum covariance and real space covariance only holds for $C_{\hat{P}}^\infty$ and $C_{\hat{\Xi}}^\infty$.
+We show that the covariance $C_{\hat{\Xi}}$ of the real-space statistic cannot be obtained from the power spectrum covariance without the large-field approximation.
+The commonly used transformation between power spectrum covariance and real-space covariance only holds for $C_{\hat{P}}^\infty$ and $C_{\hat{\Xi}}^\infty$.
 This finding is not surprising.
 A linear transform between the $C_{\hat{P}}$ and $C_{\hat{\Xi}}$ is mathematically only possible if the estimators $\hat{P}$ and $\hat{\Xi}$ are related linearly.
 While $P$ and $\Xi$ are indeed related by a Fourier transform, the estimators are generally not.
 Consequently, one would not expect to simply transform one covariance into the other.

-Finally, the covariance $C_{\hat{\Xi}}$ can be fully determined from correlation functions of smoothed convergence maps known only within the survey area.
-We demonstrated this finding by measuring the sample variance of second-order aperture statistics in the SLICS and comparing them to the covariance estimate from measured $\MapMap$-correlation functions.
-The agreement between these estimates indicates that correlations outside the survey area do not influence the covariance of a second-order shear statistic in real space.
+Finally, we demonstrate that $C_{\hat{\Xi}}$ can be fully determined from correlation functions of smoothed convergence maps known only at spatial scales smaller than the survey area.
+We show that if one estimates the correlation functions from an ensemble of simulations, this approach gives the same result (up to a prefactor) as estimating the statistics directly on each realisation and taking the sample covariance.
+This indicates that correlations outside the survey area do not influence the covariance of a second-order shear statistic in real space.